scvnc/netwarlan-game-deployment-scripts/rust/admin_notes.md

 - `data/server/rust/cfg/*` - server config files
 - `data/oxide/plugins/*` - mods that will be loaded
 - `data/oxide/config/*` - each mod seemingly has a json config and they are saved here
+- `data/oxide/data/*` - some mods save their config in here, and its also where oxide stores its own config

 ## Remote console (RCON)